Little Big Dance: Pioneering dance with and for under five year olds

 The programme will be evaluated by Dr Angela Pickard from Canterbury Christchurch University, who earlier this month was awarded the Dance Research Impact award from One Dance UK.
 Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned.

-In this first round of Little Big Dance, taking place during 2019/20, four projects by four artists/organisations have been selected for development, of which two will be selected for a national tour in Autumn 2020.
-Read about these artists and their proposed work below, after the gallery.
+In this first round of Little Big Dance, taking place during 2019/20, four projects by four artists/organisations were selected for development, of which two have now been selected for a national tour.
+Read about all four artists and their work below.
+Find out more about who has been selected to be the Little Big Dance Touring Artists here.

 Little Big Dance is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.